mirceaulinic/mirceaulinic.github.io/_posts/2017-10-19-event-driven-network-automation.md

-You can learn how to write smart, cross-vendor Jinja templates reading [this tutorial](https://docs.saltstack.com/en/develop/topics/network_automation/index.html#napalm), or from the [Network Programmability and Automation](http://shop.oreilly.com/product/0636920042082.do), where I have been invited to write a chapter about Salt.
+You can learn how to write smart, cross-vendor Jinja templates reading [this tutorial](https://docs.saltstack.com/en/develop/topics/network_automation/index.html#napalm), or from the [Network Programmability and Automation](http://shop.oreilly.com/product/0636920042082.do), where Jason Edelman invited me to write a chapter about Salt.
 Similarly, I expanded a little on templating configuration management in Salt, in a [previous post](https://mirceaulinic.net/2016-12-15-configuration-management/).